 ABOUT THE GOETHE INSTITUTE:

-Goethe Institute is the cultural institute of the Federal Republic of Germany with a global reach.
+Goethe Institut is the cultural institute of the Federal Republic of Germany with a global reach.
 They promote knowledge of the German language abroad and foster international cultural cooperation.
 They convey a comprehensive image of Germany by providing information about cultural, social and political life in our nation.
 Our cultural and educational programs encourage intercultural dialogue and enable cultural involvement.
 They strengthen the development of structures in civil society and foster worldwide mobility.
 The Goethe Institute’s long-lasting partnerships with leading institutions and individuals in over ninety countries create enduring trust in Germany.
 They are a partner for all who actively engage with Germany and its culture, working independently and without political ties.

 PUBLIC PROGRAMS: Opening Reception, Friday, January 6, 6:00 p.m. – 9:00 p.m.